Definite fillings of lens spaces: Introduction

 By Donaldson's theorem~\cite{Donaldson:1987-1}, its intersection form $Q_{X'}$ is the standard diagonal form.
 The inclusions $X, \natural_i X(p_i,p_i-q_i)\hookrightarrow X'$ induce a morphism of integral lattices

 where $n= b_2(X')$.
 Moreover, it can be checked that $Q_X$ is isomorphic to the orthogonal complement of the image of $Q_{\natural_i X(p_i,p_i-q_i)}$ in $\langle-1\rangle^n$.
 In particular, if $Q_{\natural_i X(p_i,p_i-q_i)}$ admits a unique embedding in $\langle-1\rangle^n$ up to automorphisms, then the intersection form $Q_X$ is uniquely determined.
 Therefore, it is enough to show that such an embedding is unique whenever $L$ satisfies \ref{it:combinatorial}.
-Most of the article consists in proving this last step.
+Most of the article is devoted to proving this last step.